 Clark Thompson is strategy and business development lead for Swivel.finance, an emerging decentralized finance startup.
 Previously he was Chief Information Officer at SignKeys, a global digital asset software and was a global solution architect at Consensys and R3.
 A recognized expert in the field of blockchain solutions for enterprise, he has advised governments, NGOs, central banks, financial firms and utilities.
 He has over twenty years experience designing, building, delivering and running large scale transaction processing systems.
 He served as co-lead for block chain strategy at Credit Suisse.
 Before Credit Suisse he was a senior manager in Deloitte’s financial services technology strategy and architecture practice, and previously held senior positions at Delaware Investments, Deutsche Bank and Morgan Stanley in IT and operational roles.
 He is an expert in financial services front to back processing across multiple asset classes.
 In the energy space, Mr Thompson has worked on royalty management solutions, electrical grid management, advised the Ondiflo pipeline metering project and assisted in a number of proofs of concept.

-We're living in the age of exponential technologies: Computing, AL, machine learning robotics, self-driving cars, 3D printing, drones, virtual reality, augmented reality the Internet of a trillion things, and more.
+We're living in the age of exponential technologies: Computing, AI, machine learning robotics, self-driving cars, 3D printing, drones, virtual reality, augmented reality the Internet of a trillion things, and more.

 The sudden surge of their performance empowers individuals and new players, but threatens to disrupt incumbent businesses.
 The only way to respond is to re-organize for the exponential age, embracing experimentation, autonomy, bottoms-up innovation, networked business models, and an empowered, inspired workforce.

-Here's what leaders can do to change their organization and to become disruptors.
+Attend this session to hear what leaders can do to change their organization and to become disruptors than be the disrupted.

 In Energy, adoption of new technologies is necessary for survival.
 But are the associated financial risks and organizational pains necessary as well?

-We will discuss that the pain and consequences of a Digital Transformation can be substantially reduced if a fundamental principles are followed:
+In this session, Dr. Carrier will discuss that the pain and consequences of a Digital Transformation can be substantially reduced if a few fundamental principles are followed:

 What does this "virtual revolution" mean for leadership of Global Companies?
 Get an inside-industry glimpse at emerging trends, and what practical steps can leaders take to navigate these new challenges.